chef/chef-web-docs/chef_master/source/install_dk.rst

 The ChefDK package is produced by the `Chef Omnibus <https://github.com/chef/omnibus>`__ tool for installation on a workstation.
 ChefDK includes:

 * Chef Infra Client
-* An embedded version of Ruby, RubyGems, and the Ruby interpreter, all of which are build from the source.
+* Embedded versions of Ruby, RubyGems, and the Ruby interpreter, all of which are build from the source.
 (The Ruby interpreter is not available for Windows)
 * An embedded version of OpenSSL
 * Test Kitchen
 * Cookstyle